mowgliph/db_mcp_server/README.md

 # Database MCP Server

-A Model Context Protocol (MCP) server that provides tools for connecting to and interacting with various database systems.
+A Model Context Protocol (MCP) server powered by **FastMCP** that provides tools for connecting to and interacting with various database systems.

 ## Features